yeasy/learning_pickleball/02_prepare_en.md

 # Warm up and Relax

-The secret to being able to exercise for a long time is to warm up well before exercising and relax properly after exercising.
+The secret to being able to play pickleball for a long time is to warm up well before playing and relax properly after the game.

 At the same time, good physical fitness is a prerequisite for high-level competition.